 If you are a beneficial owner of shares registered in the name of your broker, bank or other agent, you should have received a Notice containing voting instructions from that organization rather than from us.
-Simply follow the voting instructions in the Notice to ensure that your vote is counted.
+To vote prior to the Annual Meeting, simply follow the voting instructions in the Notice to ensure that your vote is counted.
 To vote in person at the Annual Meeting, you must obtain a valid proxy from your broker, bank or other agent.
 Follow the instructions from your broker, bank or other agent included with these proxy materials, or contact that organization to request a proxy form.